310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 It makes me so happy to be able to do something heroic like that.

 Let’s go, Shinkai-kun.
-From here on out, we’re our very own superhero squad!
+From here on out, the two of us are our very own superhero sentai squad!
 {% endbubble %}

 {% bubble Kanata pastsmile %}